builtbybel/ReadySunValley/README.md

 ## Features
-Lets you check if your device is ready for Windows 11/Sun Valley update.
+Lets you check if your device is ready for the above Windows 11/Sun Valley requirements.

 Next to this it also features options for
 - Bypassing TPM/Secure boot restrictions